SEBR-0116/u5_django_views/README.md

 wrap up everything we need to build basic applications with Django.
 Today, we are going to look at how to actually display our data using views and templates!

+Note: You will need to remove and change a lot of the code used in your Serializers lesson, so if you are working on this, change to a new branch so you do not lose that code!

 ## Prerequisites

 - Python